 Baylor College of Medicine is committed to vaccinating our employees and learners as quickly as we can.
 We are following the state guidelines for distributing the COVID-19 vaccine.
-As of March 29, 2021 all adults in Texas are eligible to receive the COVID-19 vaccine.
+As of Wednesday, May 12, 2021, everyone age 12 and older is now eligible to receive a COVID-19 vaccine.

 For the latest information about vaccine distribution for patients, as well as frequently asked questions, please visit our COVID-19 vaccine page.

 For questions about the COVID-19 vaccine, please email email@example.com.